MuRAR: A Simple and Effective Multimodal Retrieval and Answer Refinement Framework for Multimodal Question Answering: Human Evaluation

 \subsection{Results}

 \paragraph{Psychometric Evaluation Results.} The psychometric evaluation focused on three key aspects: usefulness, readability, and relevance.
-As shown in Table~\ref{tab:evaluation_result}, when examine the results generated by both GPT-3.5 and GPT-4, the usefulness metric achieved an average score of 3.47, while readability and relevance scored 3.63 and 3.78, respectively.
+As shown in Table~\ref{tab:evaluation_result}, when examining the answers generated by both GPT-3.5 and GPT-4, the usefulness metric achieved an average score of 3.47, while readability and relevance scored 3.63 and 3.78, respectively.
 These scores, all above the midpoint of the scale as reflected in Figure \ref{fig:evaluation_distribution}, suggest that our approach performs well in producing useful, readable, and relevant output.
-Qualitative feedback from annotators further supports this conclusion, indicating that the multi-modal generation provides informative additions to the text, is understandable through its placement, and remains relevant to the associated content.
+Qualitative feedback from annotators further supports this conclusion, indicating that the multimodal answer provides informative additions to the text, is understandable through its placement, and remains relevant to the associated content.
 In addition, the average preference rating of 0.86 demonstrates a strong overall preference for our method compared to the text-only alternative.
-When comparing GPT-3.5 with GPT-4, we found that using GPT-4 as the backbone LLM increased all the metrics, showcasing its superior performance in generating high-quality, multi-modal content within our framework.
+When comparing GPT-3.5 with GPT-4, we found that using GPT-4 as the backbone LLM increased all the metrics, showcasing its superior performance in generating high-quality, multimodal content within our framework.

-\paragraph{Inter-Annotator Agreement.} We calculated two inter-annotator agreement measures: Krippendorff's alpha (0.4179, moderate agreement) and Cohen's kappa between top annotators (0.71, substantial agreement).
-The lower Krippendorff's alphas can be explained through the annotator-specific analysis (Table~\ref{tab:iaa_table}), which revealed lower average scores for Annotators 2 (3.0619, SD = 0.5648, 26\% of annotations) and 4 (3.3836, SD = 0.253, 5.8\% of annotations) compared to others.